You talk a lot about market domination, is that just for effect or are you serious about it?

 David: Yeah, it could be Amazon.
 Yeah, of course.
 Amazon, right?
 It could be Staples.
 It could be any place that sells speakers, but there are names that immediately leap to mind, right?
 You said Amazon right away.
 I deliberately skipped them because they’re such a great, obvious example, but in other words, you hear something, and something leaps to mind.
 The people who leap to mind are the ones who have that top of mind awareness, which results in market domination.

 David: If I think I need computer speakers and I immediately think of Staples or Best Buy or whatever, and I get in my car and I go there, then if you sell computer speakers, you’re never even going to have a chance at that business.
 Right?
 Because I didn’t even think of you.
 So, market domination means that you’ll at least leap to mind.
 We named three or four different places that leaped to mind for us.
 Now.
 One of them would get the business, the others wouldn’t.
 But those that didn’t even leap to mind, they don’t have a chance.
 Because otherwise what I would have to do is do a Google search or try to figure out where I wanted to go.
 Ask a friend, “Hey, where did you get your computer speakers?”
 And then I’d have to take action to try to find another place.
 So, without that level of awareness, it’s impossible to dominate markets.
+This is particularly true for those who sell B2B.

 So I am very serious about the idea of domination, but I also recognize that not everyone’s going to be able to dominate at the level of an Amazon where people think of anything and they say, okay, I’m going to go to Amazon to get it.
 Or I can go to Amazon to get it.
 But the advantage here, and I think a really important distinction is the fact that just because someone dominates any market, whether it’s Amazon trying to dominate anything, it doesn’t really matter because there are people who will say, Oh, I need computer speakers.
 I’m going to go to Amazon.
 And there are other people who are going to say, I need computer speakers, but I’m sure not buying them from Amazon.
 Right?
 So, but they know about it.
 So, they have the opportunity to buy from there.
 And most businesses in most markets, no matter what they do, whether it’s lawyers or doctors or salespeople of any kind, most people don’t have that sort of recognition.
 And so, what happens is they don’t even know about the business that they’re missing.
 What I’m talking about is creating a level of awareness in the marketplace so that when people think of the product or service you offer, you will potentially leap to mind so that they can at least consider you for the purchase.
 Hopefully that makes sense.